mayankgandhi/DesignKit/README.md

 5. **Use haptic feedback** to reinforce user actions and provide tactile feedback
 6. **Prefer View extensions** (`.largeTitle()`) over direct font calls for cleaner code
 7. **Use the liquidGlassGradient** for beautiful background that automatically adapts to dark mode
+8. **Leverage molecule components** for consistent, production-ready UI elements with built-in validation and state management

 ## License